jb5k/way_of_stock/README.md

 ## Learning Goals

 Most people should be able to perform the basic tasks required by our projects.
-To start to promotote this we are trying to develop a series of checklists to document what you should be able to do:
+To start to promote this we are trying to develop a series of checklists to document what you should be able to do:

 * [Learning Checklist](LearningChecklist.md)